-Electricity theft is a problem encountered everywhere from agricultural operations to tenant housing to city buildings.
-The Justice Department calculates that between 3/4% and 1% of total energy is stolen.
-That translates into an estimated $50 to $80 million cost for Georgians in 1997 to cover this loss.
+Electricity theft is a problem encountered everywhere, from agricultural operations to tenant housing to city buildings.
+The Justice Department calculates that up to 1% of total energy production is stolen.
+That translated into an estimated $50 to $80 million cost for Georgians in 1997 to cover this loss.

 With various tricks of the trade, individuals steal electricity by tampering with the meter to change the accuracy of the reading or they bypass the meter partially or completely.
 With these adjustments, they get free power or pay for only part of what they use.
 The small percentage of people who steal power includes all socioeconomic classes in all geographic regions.
 These thieves present a great danger to themselves as well as others.
 An improperly wired meter can have an explosive effect.